Chicago Sky: Early years and limited success (2006–2012)

 Entering the 2010 season, the Sky moved to Allstate Arena in the suburb of Rosemont, Illinois.
-The team's roster underwent several changes, highlighted by the trading away of Candice Dupree and Kristi Toliver and the acquisition of Shameka Christon and Cathrine Kraayeveld.
+In the 2010 WNBA draft, the Sky selected Epiphanny Prince fourth overall.
+The team's roster underwent several changes, highlighted by the trades of Toliver and Dupree, and the acquisition of Shameka Christon and Cathrine Kraayeveld.
 At one point during the season, they were at .500, just a few games back for the final playoff spot.
 However, they lost eight of their final ten games and were eliminated from playoff contention, finishing with a 14–20 record.
 Key resigned as GM and coach, and was replaced on October 28, 2010, by former LSU head coach Pokey Chatman.

-In 2011, the Sky were led again by Fowles, who averaged a double-double (20 points and 10.2 rebounds per game).
-The Sky once again finished the season at 14-20 but were encouraged by going 10-7 at home.
-The Sky selected Shey Peddy with the 23rd pick and Sydney Carter with the 27th pick in the 2012 WNBA draft.
-Peddy and Carter were both eventually waived on May 14, 2012.
-The Sky began the 2012 season 7-1, but finished 14–20 for the third consecutive season.
-The Sky remained the only WNBA franchise to never make the playoffs.
+In the 2011 WNBA draft, the Sky selected Courtney Vandersloot as the third overall pick.
+During the 2011 season, the team was once again led by Fowles, who averaged a double-double with 20 points and 10.2 rebounds per game, and was named Defensive Player of the Year.
+The Sky finished the season with a 14–20 record for the second year in a row but were encouraged by going 10–7 at home.

+Before the 2012 season, the Sky focused on adding more experience, signing former champions Ticha Penicheiro and Ruth Riley, and trading the second pick in the 2012 WNBA draft in exchange for Swin Cash and Le'Coe Willingham.
+The Sky began the season 7–1, but an injury to Prince derailed the team, which ultimately finished 14–20 for the third consecutive year.